peppelinux/django-jwtconnect-auth/README.md

 This application allows us to issue tokens in JWT format.
 This means that:

 - Third-party applications can have Access tokens and renew these, via Rest API (Django Rest framework involved)
-- It can trigger creation of tokens, after a user have been logged in, in cases where SingleSignOn systems were involved.
-There wouldn't be any submission of credentials from Application to jwtconnect-auth
+- Creation of token after a user have been logged in, in cases where third-party SingleSignOn systems were involved.
+There wouldn't be any submission of credentials from Application to jwtconnect-auth to obtain a token.

 # Specifications and common endpoints